trans-travel/trans-travel/us/sd.md

 ## Non-discrimination Law

  * South Dakota non-discrimination law does not include LGBT people
- * At least one  municipaliy (Brookings) has a local non-discrimination laws that applies to trans people, but because of a state law that provides wide-ranging exemptions on the basis of belief, this law is likely not applicable in practice.
+ * At least one  municipality (Brookings) has a local non-discrimination laws that applies to trans people, but because of a state law that provides wide-ranging exemptions on the basis of belief, this law is likely not applicable in practice.